LIST-LUXEMBOURG/flexidisc/README.md

 Install it:

 ```
-$ cd cleanRecord
+$ cd flexidisc
-$ idris --install clean_record.ipkg
+$ idris --install flexidisc.ipkg
 ```

-And then start idris REPL with the `clean_record` package:
+And then start idris REPL with the `flexidisc` package:

-There's no `nix` install at this stage, I should work on it.

 ```
-$ idris -p clean_record
+$ idris -p flexidisc
 Idris> :module Flexidisc
 ```